|Past President &|

-Our resident band, The Playford Players, have played at Friday dances since 2003, typically once a month, and at occasional special events - see photos of demonstration dances at Pinhey's Point.
-The band comprises Elizabeth Scarlett (fiddle), Jim Hunter (keyboard), Alf Warnock (mandolin & guitar), and most recently Jonathan Werk (Oboe).
+The Playford Players have played at Friday dances since 2003, typically once a month, and at occasional special events - see photos of demonstration dances at Pinhey's Point.
+The band comprises Elizabeth Scarlett (fiddle), Jim Hunter (keyboard), Alf Warnock (mandolin & guitar), and most recently Ross Davison (wind).

 Elizabeth Scarlett played recorder and flute in primary school but switched to violin in grade 9.